Indonesia says child deaths from acute kidney injury rise to 133

-JAKARTA, Oct 21 (Reuters) - Indonesia's health minister said on Friday that the child deaths caused by the acute kidney injury (AKI) rose to 133 from the previously reported 99.
+JAKARTA, Oct 21 (Reuters) - Indonesia's health minister said on Friday that the number of children who had died from acute kidney injury (AKI) rose to 133 from the previously reported 99.

-The deaths come from 241 total cases in 22 provinces, minister Budi Gunadi Sadikin said.
+The deaths were among a total of 241 cases in 22 provinces, Budi Gunadi Sadikin said, adding that most patients were children under the age of five.

+Budi on Thursday said some medicinal syrups available in Indonesia contained ethylene glycol and diethylene glycol, ingredients that have been linked to fatal AKI in children.

-Indonesia has formed an expert team to look into the AKI spike among children, comprised of local health and paediatrics officials and World Health Organization (WHO) representatives.
+Indonesia has temporarily banned sales and prescription of all syrup-based medications and formed an expert teamcomprised of local health and paediatrics officials and World Health Organization (WHO) representatives to look into the AKI spike among children.

+The country's food and drug agency has also named five locally-made products which contained excessive levels of ethylene glycol and has ordered the producers to pull them out of circulation and destroy all remaining batches.

 ((Widianto.Stanley@thomsonreuters.com;))